Norway to offer 16- and 17-year-olds COVID-19 vaccine, government says - Up News Info

 OSLO — Norway will offer all 16- and 17-year-olds their first COVID-19 vaccine dose after those over 18 are fully vaccinated, the government said on Wednesday.

+Almost 88% of those over 18 in Norway have now received a first dose of a COVID-19 vaccine and 53.5% of those are fully vaccinated, the institute said on its website.

+Adults above the age of 18 are expected to complete their vaccinations during the first two weeks of September, Prime Minister Erna Solberg said last week.

 Norway ended some restrictions related to the COVID-19 pandemic last week, but stopped short of announcing a full reopening of the economy until early September.
-(Reporting by Victoria Klesty, editing by Nerijus Adomaitis)
+(Reporting by Victoria Klesty, editing by Nerijus Adomaitis and Gareth Jones)